yogo/crux/README.md

 - Bumped the required dm-reflection gem version

 ### Crux Changelog
-0.5.6
+0.5.7
+- updated flex editor with better datatypes
+- adding properties to the measurement spreadsheets 0.5.6
 - pass the createModel action to the editor (should be default, but was failing) 0.5.5